wp-plugins/knews/readme.txt

 **Why do you recommend configuring CRON, when wp_cron already works in wordpress without doing anything?**

 Knews works initially with wp_cron that is based on running the tasks assigned from time to time.
-Now, if a blog or website doesn't receive many visits, it won't be reliable, because wp_cron has not been run if there are no website visits, so, start sends and the rate at which they are sent depends on the visits to the website.
+Now, if a blog or website doesn't receive many visits, it won't be reliable, because wp_cron has not been run if there are no website visits, so, start sends and the rate at which they are sent depends on the visits to the website. [(tutorial here)](http://www.knewsplugin.com/configure-webserver-cron/).

-**Doesn't Knews have statistics?**
+**Knews have statistics?**

-We are in the process of developing them now.
-Knews already saves all the activities of the newsletter readers, and in the next version you will be able to graphically consult all this information.
+Since version 1.1.0, Knews has statistics.
+This include: sign ups, unsubscriptions, newsletter submits, user clicks, user can't read click, etc.

 **I am a designer and I need to give my clients a customised template**